Recillah-Khamala/Book-Store/README.md

 # Book Store

-> This is an Educational project aimed at learning professional use of React/React-Redux.
-It features books management; Adding, Editing, Completing and Removing books from the system using Redux actions and reducers.
-This app is MIT Licensed
+> This is a project aimed at learning professional use of React/React-Redux.
+It features books management practices l.e Adding, Editing, Completing and Removing books from the system using Redux actions and reducers.

 ## Built With